D7ry/valhallaCombat/README.md

 - If the attacker has less than 0 stamina, parrying their attack knocks them back.
 - Parrying an attack will trigger custom visual and sound effects that are easily replaceable.

 _Unlike all other perfect blocking mods(Deflection, Strike Obstruction Systems, Ultimate Combat, Inpa Sekiro Combat, Sekiro Combat, Wildcat, Ordinator, etc...), Valhalla Combat's perfect blocking has 0 script lag.
-Whether you can successfully parry an attack depends entirely on your skill, not how much script lag you have._
+Whether you can successfully parry an attack depends entirely on your timing, not how much script lag you have._

 ## **Exhaustion**
 - When an attack/attempt to block an attack depletes stamina, the attacker enters a state of "exhaustion".